 How many pews are there if I want to decorate the pew ends?

-Can our guests throw petals/confetti/rice, or have petals scattered down the aisle of the church?
+Can our guests throw petals/confetti/rice, or can we have petals scattered down the aisle of the church?

 When can our florist/friends/musicians access the church?